Kansas City, Missouri: Transportation

 Originally, Kansas City was the launching point for travelers on the Santa Fe, Oregon, and California trails.
 Later, with the construction of the Hannibal Bridge across the Missouri River, it became the junction of 11 trunk railroads.
 More rail tonnage passes through the city than through any other U.S. city.
 Trans World Airlines (TWA) located its headquarters in the city, and had ambitious plans to turn the city into an air hub.

+According to the American Community Survey, 81.6 percent of working Kansas City residents commuted to work by driving alone, 7.9 percent carpooled, 2.7 percent used public transportation, and 1.7 percent walked to work.
+About 1.5 percent commuted by other means, including taxi, bicycle, or motorcycle.
+About 4.6 percent of working Kansas City residents worked at home.

+In 2015, 11.4 percent of Kansas City households were without a car, which was virtually unchanged in 2016 (11.3 percent).
+The national average was 8.7 percent in 2016.
+Kansas City averaged 1.58 cars per household in 2016, compared to a national average of 1.8 per household.

 Highways

 Kansas City is a major meeting place for several of the nation's busiest highways.

-Missouri and Kansas were the first states to start building interstates with Interstate 70.
-Interstate 435, which encircles the entire city, is the second longest beltway in the Interstate Highway System.
-(Interstate 275 around Cincinnati, Ohio is the longest.)
+Missouri and Kansas were the first states to start building interstates with I-70.
+I-435, which encircles the entire city, is the second longest beltway in the Interstate Highway System.
+(I-275 around Cincinnati is the longest.)
 The Kansas City metro area has more limited-access highway lane-miles per capita than any other large US metro area, over 27% more than the second-place Dallas–Fort Worth metroplex, over 50% more than the average American metropolitan area.
 From 2013 to 2017 the average commuting time was 21.8 minutes.
 The Sierra Club blames the extensive freeway network for excessive sprawl and the decline of central Kansas City.
 However, the relatively uncongested road network contributes significantly to Kansas City's position as one of America's largest logistics hubs.

-Interstate highways

-Kansas City has a confluence of major U.S. interstate highways: I-29, I-35, I-49, I-70, I-435, I-470, I-635, and I-670.

-US highways

-Kansas City includes these US highways: US 24, US 40, US 50, US 56, US 69, US 71, and US 169.

-Missouri state highways

-State routes are Route 1, Route 9, Route 12, Route 45, Route 78, Route 92, Route 150, Route 152, Route 210, Route 269, Route 283, Route 291, and Route 350.
-Missouri supplemental routes are Route AA, Route D, Route K, Route V, and Route W.
+Interstate highways in the city include I-29, I-35, I-49, I-70, I-435, I-470, I-635, and I-670.
+U.S. highways include US 24, US 40, US 50, US 56, US 69, US 71, and US 169.
+Portions of the Missouri State Highway System are Route 1, Route 9, Route 12, Route 45, Route 78, Route 92, Route 150, Route 152, Route 210, Route 269, Route 283, Route 291, and Route 350.
+Missouri supplemental routes are Route AA, Route D, Route K, Route V, and Route W. Other routes include the Chicago–Kansas City Expressway and the Lewis and Clark National Historic Trail.